Which phone network offers the best signal?

 The graphic above shows the average download speeds if people use both 3G and 4G networks, switching between them as the 4G signal drops in and out.

-Once again, EE is way ahead of the three other providers, with its customers able to get an average download speed of 23.6Mbps.
-That's another big increase from the average speed we measured six months ago (18.6Mbps).
+Once again, EE is way ahead of the three other providers, with its customers able to get an average download speed of 29.6Mbps.

 The other networks are some way behind, and though all have improved their speeds, their gains have been far more modest.

-The only area where EE when EE didn't offer the best performance was in our analysis of 3G-only speeds.
+The only area where EE wasn't the sole champion was in our analysis of 3G-only speeds.

-The information in this report is based on more than 500m data readings taken from people that have downloaded the free OpenSignal app.
-In total, OpenSignal tracked 30,793 UK app users around the clock from 1 December 2016 to 28 February 2017, checking every 15 minutes whether they had a signal.
+The information in this report is based on more than 1.1bn data readings taken from people who have downloaded the free Opensignal app.
+In total, Opensignal tracked 260,231 users around the clock from 1 December 2018 to 28 February 2019, checking every 15 minutes whether they had a signal.

 It then analysed this data to calculate download speeds and network availability.

 We think that reporting on availability – the proportion of time users actually have access to a particular type of signal – is more useful than simply stating geographical coverage, which is normally based on computer estimates or one-off drive-by assessments.
 After all, this shows whether users can get a signal where they need it and is therefore a more accurate reflection of the real-life experience.